 - Offer email support between appointments.
 Frequent contact is important to success.

 I provide a safe, structured supplement programme.
 Not everyone wants or needs to take supplements.
 I give unbiased, professional advice.
 Consequently, I recommend if I think they are needed.
-The choice is always yours, however they can be supportive to your programme.
+It is always your decision to take supplements, however they can be supportive to your programme.

 Nutritional therapy advises on functional testing.
 Common tests are: food intolerance, stool testing, adrenal stress tests, thyroid, cardiovascular profiles, vitamin D testing and hair mineral analysis tests.
 Testing can be useful tool however it is not always needed.

-It is recommended for clients to come back for follow-up consultations.
-I recommend 4-6 weeks apart because this gives you time to put plans into place.
+I recommend clients to come back for follow-up consultations and about 4-6 weeks apart because this gives you time to put plans into place.
 However it is not too far apart either.
 For more information on this, read the section Making it Work For You.

 I offer a free 15 minute phone consultation because this is a good opportunity to find out more and if this is for you.
-I will discuss briefly your health concerns and how nutritional therapy will support you and your goals.
+I can discuss briefly with you your health concerns and how nutritional therapy will support you and your goals.
 Get in touch today.